RigoHR Policy Document

 • To communicate with you about our services.
 For example, we may send you service updates, invoices, technical notices, security alerts, support messages and responses to your enquiries.
 We may contact you through a variety of channels, for example, by email, telephone, SMS and in-product communications.

-The categories of personal data we use for this purpose are: identity and contact data, account data, payment data, communications data, device data, service usage data, and uploaded content.
+The categories of personal data we use for this purpose are: identity and contact data, account data, payment data, communications data, device data and service usage data.

 • For quality assurance, training and record-keeping.
 For example, we may review communications with you for customer support, quality assurance and training purposes, and related record-keeping.